 - Open the product page in the Android app store

-- Open WebGL version for websites (comming soon)
+- Open WebGL version for websites (planned for summer 2021)

 There are currently two different types of maps in the app: with and without the water of the oceans.
 The map with water is currently available in two variants: with and without national borders.
 All maps are available in the lowest resolution (2K = 2048 x 1024 pixels) free of charge.
 For the higher-resolution maps in 4K (4096 x 2048 pixels) and 8K (8192 x 4096 pixels), the corresponding maps can be purchased in the app.